 There’s another reason to strive for a meatless plate.
 By adopting a plant-based diet, you are not only improving your health and wellbeing but of the planet on which we all live.
 Plant-based diets are eco-friendly and provide a low ecological footprint.

 Research shows that by consistently reducing animal food intake and eating primarily plant foods, we, as a population, are reducing our impact on the planet over our lifetimes.

 This impact includes lowered greenhouse gas emission and reduced water waste.
 Legumes, for example, such as beans, lentils and peas, are the most sustainable protein source on the planet, and they require very small amounts of water to grow.
 They provide food security to impoverished people, and act like a natural fertilizer.
 Thus, there is less need for synthetic fertilizers.
 Research also states that switching from a meat-based diet to a plant-based diet is also said to help lower population, slow deforestation and reduce destruction of topsoil.

 How to Get Started on A Plant-Based Diet

 By eating a diet of 1/2 plant foods, such as non-starchy vegetables and fruits, 1/4 whole grains or unprocessed starchy food, and 1/4 lean protein, you’re consuming a healthful plate of plant-based foods.
 By also eating a plant-based meal once a week or swapping out one animal product for a plant based one can be an excellent place to start.

 Join a Healthy Eating Program in March

-Join us for one of many healthy eating cooking programs in March:
+Join us for one of many healthy eating cooking programs in March by visiting our Calendar.